 He notes that while the new ISO notification requirements don’t preclude internal notification, a restriction to external parties, presumably suppliers, seems to limit the effectiveness of the standard and raises questions about the lack of internal notifications.

 He also notes inconsistencies in process validation requirements in FDA’s QSR versus ISO 13485:2016.
-For example, in the QSR, a process requires validation when the results cannot be fully verified by subsequent inspection and test.
+For example, in the QSR a process requires validation when the results cannot be fully verified by subsequent inspection and testing.
 In the 2016 ISO standard, a process requires validation when the output cannot be verified by subsequent monitoring or measurement.

 “The 2016 version seems to clarify the use of sampling plans with the addition of process output that ‘is not verified’, but it doesn’t address which characteristics are subject to verification,” he explains.